armele/mctradepost-retro/README.md

 Train stations also increase the number of visitors to your colony, which means more shopping at the marketplace!

+#### Pet Shop
+The Pet Shop is where the Animal Trainer raises and trains pets for the colony.
+These pets can take on useful tasks.

+Currently the only pet is a Pet Wolf, and the only task these pets perform is herding animals.
+You can assign the pet to a herding building and they will collect the appropriate animals in the area and herd them towards the assigned work building.

+Future releases will increase the number and variety of pets and pet tasks.

 ### Jobs
 * The Shopkeeper works in the Marketplace, keeping the shelves stocked with souvenirs and ordering up new supply as needed.
 * Guest Services staffs the resort, finding out what the vacationers need to relax, and bringing it to them.
 * The Bartender also works at the resort, mixing up delicious treats that help the vacationers relax.
 * The Recycling Engineer handles all recycling requests at the Recycling Center.
 * The Station Master handles track validation and managing imports and exports.
+* The Animal Trainer trains pets.

 ### Research
 This mod introduces the "Economics" line of research.
 Explore it to unlock Trade Post custom buildings and their capabilities.